 For all new construction activity exceeding 1 acre in size, a Notice of Intent (NOI) must be filed for a NPDES General Permit with Ecology, as associated with clearing, grading, and temporary erosion and sediment control.
 A Stormwater Pollution Prevention Plan (SWPPP) is also required for the project.

 The property currently has an active NPDES Permit (No. WA0052361).
 This permit will be amended to include a transfer of coverage for new ownership.
-A SWPPP document was also prepared by W&H Pacific, Inc. in 2002.
+A SWPPP document was also prepared by W&H Pacific, Inc. in 2002 and was revised by ESM in 2007 and 2022.
 The SWPPP will be amended prior to the construction phase of the project as applicable to the proposed 47° North development and current Ecology requirements.